xiaorensean/slate/source/index.html.md

 ```

 ### Description
-[Deribit option ticker and ticker](https://docs.deribit.com/?python#ticker-instrument_name-interval) is connected thourgh websocket and data time range for ticker is from 2019-07-11T15:59:41.176999936Z till now.
-Collectors are continously runing in two hosts.
+[Deribit option ticker and ticker](https://docs.deribit.com/?python#ticker-instrument_name-interval) is connected thourgh websocket and data time range for ticker is from 2019-07-11T15:59:41.176999936Z till 2020-04-30 18:33:10.
+The collector is closed due to connection errors.

 ### Data Schema
 fieldName | fieldType | description